-Before you dive headlong into your future, you have to ask yourself: is your team prepared to handle it?
+Before diving headlong into your future, you must ask yourself: is your team prepared to handle it?

 Are you wondering whether your company can benefit from a CRM with customer service?
 Reach out today to speak to one of our CRM specialists.
 We’d love to show you how we can help.